calacademy-research/assembly_etc/categories/scaflens/README.md

 **SCAFLENS FILE**

-After assembly and HiC scaffolding several files are created.
+After assembly and also after HiC scaffolding several files are created.
 The basic stats using asm_stats.pl or its wrapper, hifi_asmstats.sh, and the scaffold or record info file called scaflens, the name carried over from earlier scripts.